Lexie Minter

 BSc Midwifery- Thames Valley University 2007

-Specialist qualification in Emergency Care - Thames Valley University 2004
+Specialist Qualification in Emergency Care - Thames Valley University 2004

-Independent Nurse Prescriber - Kings College 2011
+Independent Nurse Prescriber - King's College 2011

 British Menopause Society